Our fascination with Cuban ice cream began a few months before our visit to Cuba.

 In 2017 one scoop of Cuban ice cream costs just 1 local peso.
 This means you can get 24 scoops for $1 CUC.
 In fact we witnessed many locals buying large multiple 5 scoop servings, openly transferring these dishes of ice cream into plastic containers to “take-away” for later!

-One of the popular dishes is the previously encountered “tres gracias”, and on this visit to Havana, it became our night-time desert for just 3 national pesos each!
+One of the popular dishes is the previously encountered “tres gracias”, and on this visit to Havana, it became our night-time dessert for just 3 national pesos each!
 Whilst served only on plastic yellow dishes, this price did include small biscuits and a crumbly topping!

 Patience in Cuba is most definitely a virtue